Yushan Fellow Program Q & A

-Q1: How do I apply to become a Yushan scholar or Yushan young scholar?
+Q1: How do I apply to become a Yushan Fellow or Yushan Young Fellow?

 A: Please consult your institution.
-You will need to submit a proposal to the Ministry of Education (hereinafter the Ministry) through the institution.
+You will need to submit a proposal to the Ministry of Education (hereinafter the MOE) through the institution.

 Q2: When will my application be reviewed?
 On which date will the results be announced?

-A: The quota of Yushan (young) scholars are divided into predetermined quota applications and regular applications.
+A: The quota of Yushan (Young) Fellows are divided into regular applications.
 The review process of regular applications is performed once per year.
 Such applications are accepted normally from April on, and the review results are announced in July.
-Predetermined quota applications are reviewed anytime they are received, and the review results are announced as per situation.

-Q3: What information should be submitted to apply for becoming a Yushan (young) scholar?
+Q3: What information should be submitted to apply for becoming a Yushan (Young) Fellow?

-A: The applicant (the university) must first complete the application form in Mandarin through the Yushan platform and submit it.
-Both printed (10 copies) and electronic (1 copy) versions of the application in both Mandarin and English should also be submitted to the MOE or HEEACT.
-In addition, the applicant should submit a list that records all applications (since a university may apply more than one application.)
-The applicants of Yushan young scholars must also submit two recommendation letters.
+A: The applicant (the university) must first complete the application form in Mandarin through the Yushan website and submit it.
+Printed (10 copies) and electronic (1 copy) versions of the application in both Mandarin and English should also be submitted to the MOE or HEEACT.
+In addition, the applicant should submit a list that records all applications (since a university may apply more than one application).
+Especially, the applicants of Yushan Young Fellow must also submit two recommendation letters.

-Q4: Who is eligible for becoming a Yushan (young) scholar?
+Q4: Who is eligible for becoming a Yushan (Young) Fellow?

-(1) A Yushan scholar must fulfill one of the following criteria:
+(1) A Yushan Fellow must fulfill one of the following criteria:

 1. Having served in a top international academic research institution or an internationally renowned company for at least 10 years, having earned favorable reputation in the international academic community or possessing world-leading core technology, and having experience in leading academic research teams.